 Step 5: Add the mashed vegetables and cook again until they are well-mixed into the curry base (5 minutes).

-Step 6: Squeeze some lemon juice into the bhaji and garnish with chopped cilantro and dollops of butter.
+Step 6: Squeeze some lemon juice into the bhaji and garnish with chopped cilantro.
+Add some butter too and serve hot with dinner rolls or pav.

 Serve the pav bhaji with warm dinner rolls for a complete meal.